bmancini55/building-lightning/src/advanced/swap_out.md

 Create a channel from Alice to Bob.
 This will ensure that all the funds are on Alice's side of the channel.

-If you haven't already, clone the [code repository](https://github.com/bmancini55/building-lightning-advanced) and run `npm install`.

-Copy `.env-sample` to `.env` and configure the follow values from the running Polar environment.
+In `.env` you'll need to configure the follow values from the running Polar environment.

 ```
 # SWAP OUT - ALICE